 View aerial images of the creek from 1946 and 2009.

-In early 2014 the Conservancy embarked on a major restoration project at Silver Creek Preserve that resulted in clearer, cooler water for the entire creek ecosystem.
-As of April 2014, that project is now nearly complete.
+In 2014 the Conservancy completed a major restoration project at Silver Creek Preserve that resulted in clearer, cooler water for the entire creek ecosystem.

 The restoration removed decades of sediment build-up and reduced surface area in a section that contributed to rising water temperatures through the system - affecting wildlife, fish and recreation.

 New wetlands, juvenile fish habitat and additional access points were created through the project.

 “This project is a major step forward in creating a healthier Silver Creek and better water quality for people, plant and animals.
 With temperatures predicted to rise in the coming years, this project will become increasingly important,” says Dayna Gross, Silver Creek Watershed Manager.
 “We are very grateful for the support this project has received from the Purdy family and all those who love and enjoy Silver Creek.”

 Researchers identified increasing water temperature and associated low dissolved oxygen levels as the main threats to Silver Creek.
 The impounded section of the creek, known as Kilpatrick Pond, contributed a significant amount of warm water into the system because of its large surface area.
 This affected over 15 miles of creek downstream.

 - Stabilizing existing sediments by creating wetlands, which will help reduce temperatures through the pond by reducing its surface area.